 And Hennessy had a very complicated history.
 He’d executed former police chief-of-aids Thomas Devereaux with a bullet to the back of the head, a murder witnessed by many but ultimately forgiven because Devereaux had just shot his cousin Mike, who’d later be found executed anyway.
 In 1881, the two Hennessy cousins pinched Giuseppe Esposito in New Orleans.
 Esposito was wanted in Sicily and is considered one of the earliest of the mafios to migrate to North America.
 But Hennessy belonged to a working man’s social club with both rival clans, and seems to have been sincerely trying to negotiate a truce between them.

 Most of the testimony about the mafia would quickly be forgotten, however.
 One thing Sam Giancana used to say: if you want to know the killer, look for who survives.
 (Using this logic, his brother Chuck believes Santos Trafficante accepted the hit that killed his brother Sam, and even thinks Johnny Roselli pulled that trigger, as he had just defected from the Giancana outfit.
 I believe William Harvey is Giancana’s real killer, however.
-Both Harvey and Roselli did clean-up work after the assassination, which leads me to believe they were both shooters at the event.
+Roselli did clean-up work after the assassination, and told several people he was one of the shooters.
 And when Congress began investigating, both were soon dead within a few days of each other.
 Similar, in fact, to what occurred with Hennessey.

 Employing Giancana’s logic, the Matranga family represented the real mafia, since they eventually morphed into Carlos Marcello’s well-connected outfit.
 So even though a Sicilian family was already installed on the docks of the Big Easy, they were swiftly pushed aside by a better-connected group that devastated wages being paid to Italian stevedores, cutting their daily pay almost in half.